How to Create a Communications Plan

 College/Unit Marketing & Communication Plan Policy

-Marketing Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a comprehensive marketing plan to OUA-Contact by August 1.
+Marketing Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a comprehensive marketing plan to the Office of Communications for Enrollment Management by August 1.
 Marketing plans are shared with the R&Y Network and reviewed by Enrollment Management.
 Not only does this allow for transparency, but it also optimizes coordination of activity.
 Learn more about marketing plans, including the Office of Undergraduate Admissions marketing plan.
-Communication Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a communication plan to OUA-Contact by August 1.
-The communication plan should include all of the upcoming cycle's emails, mailings, [...]
+Communication Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a communication plan to the Office of Communications for Enrollment Management by August 1. [...]

 Program Explorer Edit Policy